cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_customer_support.md

 This theme reinforces the desire for AI that can take structured action on customer requests — not merely label them.
 Participants imagine AI parsing free-text descriptions and associated logs to determine next steps, such as initiating routine fixes, providing targeted documentation links, or escalating appropriately.
 The motivation is operational efficiency: many tickets are repetitive and ripe for automation.
 The same participant rationale appears across codes: reduce manual triage effort and enable faster resolution.

-Participants again limit the expectation to routine or patterned requests rather than bespoke engagements: the hope is for "screening, bucketing, and triage decisions based on the content" with the AI acting as a first-pass processor (PID89, PID114).
+Participants again limit the expectation to routine or patterned requests rather than bespoke engagements: the hope is for "screening, bucketing, and triage decisions based on the content" with the AI acting as a first-pass processor (Participant 89, Participant 114).

 **Representative quotes**:
-- *"If an AI agent could actually look at customer support request text and logs and make screening, bucketing, and triage decisions based on the content, that would be super helpful."* (Participant PID89)
+- *"If an AI agent could actually look at customer support request text and logs and make screening, bucketing, and triage decisions based on the content, that would be super helpful."* (Participant 89)
 - *"we got a lot of repetitive customer question, like permission issue.
-I hope AI can detect common pattern of our customer request triaging and reply to customer directly."* (Participant PID114)
+I hope AI can detect common pattern of our customer request triaging and reply to customer directly."* (Participant 114)
 - *"Customer service: Self-service for well-known issues; Be an assistant for customer service reps."* (Participant P195)

 #### Theme: AI for customer reps
 Researchers coded this as: (no separate description provided in the manual coding).

 This theme focuses on AI as a knowledge and productivity assistant for human agents rather than a substitute.
-Examples include code-completion-like help ("Coding: Be a coding assistant" — PID195) and surfacing relevant knowledge-base entries or alerting reps to metric aberrations (PID401).
+Examples include code-completion-like help ("Coding: Be a coding assistant" — Participant 195) and surfacing relevant knowledge-base entries or alerting reps to metric aberrations (Participant 401).
 The motivation is to enable human reps to work faster and more accurately: AI can suggest resolutions, draft responses, and highlight anomalies requiring attention.

 Participants expect these tools to be augmentative — improving throughput and catching exceptions — while leaving judgment and customer-facing actions to humans.
 The desired outcomes are reduced context-switching for reps, quicker drafting of technically accurate responses, and proactive detection of service issues.

 **Representative quotes**:
-- *"Coding: Be a coding assistant"* (Participant PID195)
+- *"Coding: Be a coding assistant"* (Participant 195)
-- *"Helping with Customer Service through knowledge bases and flagging aberrations in metrics"* (Participant PID401)
+- *"Helping with Customer Service through knowledge bases and flagging aberrations in metrics"* (Participant 401)
 - *"Customer service: Self-service for well-known issues; Be an assistant for customer service reps."* (Participant P195)

 #### Theme: Find patterns in metrics
 Researchers coded this as: (no separate description provided in the manual coding).

 Participants also want AI to operate on quantitative signals — detecting anomalies in support-related metrics or surfacing systemic problems from telemetry.
-PID401 described "flagging aberrations in metrics" as a support function, which complements text-based triage by revealing outages, regressions, or trends that warrant mass communication or prioritization.
+Participant 401 described "flagging aberrations in metrics" as a support function, which complements text-based triage by revealing outages, regressions, or trends that warrant mass communication or prioritization.
 The motivation is proactive support: using AI to connect customer reports with operational metrics to reduce mean time to detection and resolution.

 This capability is positioned as an enabling input for both automated triage and human decision-making: pattern detection can trigger bulk communications, create high-priority tickets, or provide evidence for escalation, but participants imply humans should validate major customer communications driven by metric-based triggers.

 **Representative quotes**:
-- *"Helping with Customer Service through knowledge bases and flagging aberrations in metrics"* (Participant PID401)
+- *"Helping with Customer Service through knowledge bases and flagging aberrations in metrics"* (Participant 401)
 - *"Customer service: Self-service for well-known issues; Be an assistant for customer service reps."* (Participant P195)
 - *"we got a lot of repetitive customer question, like permission issue.
-I hope AI can detect common pattern of our customer request triaging and reply to customer directly."* (Participant PID114)
+I hope AI can detect common pattern of our customer request triaging and reply to customer directly."* (Participant 114)

 ---